dgreif/ring/README.md

 Option | Default | Explanation
 --- | --- | ---
 `cameraStatusPollingSeconds` | `undefined` (No Polling) | How frequently to poll for updates to your cameras and chimes (in seconds).
 Information like light/siren/volume/snooze status do not update in real time and need to be requested periodically.
-`cameraDingsPollingSeconds` | `undefined` (No Polling) | How frequently to poll for new events from your cameras (in seconds).
-These include motion and doorbell presses.
-Without this option, cameras will not emit any information about motion and doorbell presses.
 `locationModePollingSeconds` | `undefined` (No Polling) | How frequently to poll for location mode updates (in seconds).
 This is only useful if you are using location modes to control camera settings and want to keep an up-to-date reference of the current mode for each location.
 Polling is automatically disabled for locations equipped with a Ring Alarm.
 `locationIds` | All Locations | Allows you to limit the results to a specific set of locations.
 This is mainly useful for the [homebridge-ring Plugin](./homebridge), but can also be used if you only care about listening for events at a subset of your locations and don't want to create websocket connections to _all_ of your locations.
 This will also limit the results for `ringApi.getCameras()` to the configured locations.
 If this option is not included, all locations will be returned.
 `debug` | false | Turns on additional logging.
 In particular, ffmpeg logging.